irelius/test-deployment/README.md

   Spot must belong to the current user
 * Request
   * Method: DELETE
-  * Route path: /api/bookings/:bookingId
+  * Route path: /api/bookings/:bookingId/users/:userId  <!-- *** 1st rev: add /users/:userId after the /:bookingId as owner of the user or Spot -->
-  * Body: none
+  * Body: none                                          <!-- *** the userId will be replaced by req.user after the review -->

 * Successful Response
   * Status Code: 200